KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 .. container:: linux

-	You now have the files and folders, laid out as follows:
+	You now have all the files and folders, laid out as follows:

 	.. figure:: images/linux-vscode-initial-files.png
 		:alt: Initial files in VS Code